DavidWells/analytics/packages/analytics-plugin-ownstats/README.md

 ```

-After initializing `analytics` with the `ownstatsPlugin` plugin, data will be sent into Ownstats whenever [analytics.page](https://getanalytics.io/api/#analyticspage) is called. [analytics.track](https://getanalytics.io/api/#analyticstrack) and [analytics.identify](https://getanalytics.io/api/#analyticsidentify) are not supported by Ownstats.
+After initializing `analytics` with the `ownstatsPlugin` plugin, data will be sent into Ownstats whenever or [analytics.page](https://getanalytics.io/api/#analyticspage) are called.

 See [additional implementation examples](#additional-examples) for more details on using in your project.